Fair pay guarantee.

 The budget for these additional benefits means we currently budget to spend a total of 57.1% of agency income on all staff costs each year.

 We manage our costs carefully to make sure that these ratios are met, as they are an important part of achieving a sustainable profitable and stable agency business.

 But it’s never possible to ensure that the ratios are achieved exactly.
 For example, if we deliver a strong business performance without additional staffing costs (for example new hires), then our income will go up but our staffing costs won’t.
 This would mean our staffing cost to income ratio would be less than 57.1%.

 In such situations we feel it’s fair that team members overall receive the benefit of this improved business performance.

-For example with our target ratio of 57.1% for 2017/18, if at the end of the company’s financial year the total staffing costs only equate to 53% of our agency revenue - the remaining 4.1% will be distributed equally to all eligible staff as a bonus once the agency’s end of year accounts have been finalised.
+For example, regarding our target ratio of 57.1% for 2017/18 – if at the end of the company’s financial year, the total staffing costs only equate to 53% of our agency revenue, the remaining 4.1% will be distributed equally to all eligible staff as a bonus, once the agency’s end of year accounts have been finalised.

 - The total comprises the difference between the actual staffing costs for the financial year and the target amount (equivalent to 57.1% of digital agency revenue this year).

 - The target percentage will be set every September for the following financial year, as part of the budget setting process.

 - All digital agency team members who worked for the company during the financial year and are still working for the company on 1st January of the following year, are eligible for an equal share of the total, paid with their January or February salary payment.

 - Any team member joining part way through the financial year will be entitled to a pro-rata payment.